Did you know ball pythons come in many different colorations, called morphs?

-When you are discovering more about the different ball python morphs out there, you are very likely to stumble across the GHI ball python.
+When discovering more about the different ball python morphs out there, you are very likely to stumble across the GHI ball python.

 These ball pythons were discovered in 2007 by Matt Lerer, a ball python breeder.

-He is credited with the discovery of these creatures after finding them in a group of snakes available for purchase from importers.
+He is credited with discovering these creatures after finding them in a group of snakes available for purchase from importers.

-GHI ball pythons are co-dominant morphs, said to have a dark body with light highlights throughout.
+GHI ball pythons are co-dominant morphs and have a dark body with light highlights throughout.

 The pattern on these creatures makes them extremely fascinating and is a must-have for many ball python fans.